gbrunner/adv-programming-for-gis-and-rs/Week 3/README.md

 2. Change the two cameras to point at different areas of Boston.

-3. Add a third camera that looks towards downtown boston from the Atlantic Ocean.
+3. Add a third camera (and button!) that looks towards downtown boston from the Atlantic Ocean.

 4. Add a Home button that goes back to 42.3770° N, 71.1167° W.